• Skip to primary navigation

 skip to recipe

 If you love chili, this recipe will convince you that meat has little to do with it.
-The thick, spicy, and tomatoey sauce with all kinds of textures coming together in one bowl is what seals the deal.
-Sweet potato chili is quite common among vegan cooking.
-But for my vegan chili recipe, mashed sweet potatoes play a pivotal role as a thickener while chipotle peppers in adobo sauce deliver a dose of smokey heat.
-It’s a spicy/sweet combination made in heaven; and if you’ve never cooked with an avocado leaf, now is the time to start.
+The thick, spicy, and tomatoey sauce with all kinds of textures simmering to completion together in one bowl is what defines any chili.
+Sweet potato chili is my favorite vegan chili recipe, in which mashed sweet potatoes play a pivotal role as a thickener, while Chipotle peppers in Adobo sauce brings a comforting smokiness.
+This chili is a spicy/sweet combination made in heaven; and if you’ve never cooked with an avocado leaf, now is the time to start.

 Canned chipotle peppers in adobo sauce

-Avocado leaf and Mexican oregano are two herbs that will make your vegan chili taste one more step closer to some authentic Mexican food you might have tasted in a restaurant.
-By habit, I usually use bay leaves for making soups, but this time I was looking for something new.
-I had seen all sorts of Mexican herbs in the bodegas for many years and now was the time to actually put my curiosity into action.
-The anise-like sweetness of avocado leaf makes this recipe spicy-but-sweet in a different way.
-Mexican oregano has more of a bold flavor than other types, so it can hold it’s own when paired with spicy elements such as Chipotle, Serrano and Poblano peppers.
+Avocado leaf and Mexican oregano (pictured above) are two herbs that will make your vegan chili taste one more step closer to some authentic Mexican food you might have tasted in a restaurant.
+Before I moved to Astoria, by default I used bay leaves for making soups, stews and chilis.
+However, after seeing all sorts of different herbs in local Mexican grocery stores, I figured it was time to try things differently.
+Avocado leaf imparts an anise-like sweetness, which is a welcomed balance alongside the spicy and smoky flavors.
+Mexican oregano is more bold and is less floral than other oreganos, so it can hold it’s own when paired with spicy elements such as Chipotle, Serrano and Poblano peppers.

 Why Vegan chili?